Sunran2017/RanSun.github.io/_pages/about.md

 I obtained my bachelor's and master's degree in Business Administration in China.
 My chance with agricultural and resource economics started from participating in the Chinese eco-project of converting farmland back to forests as a research assistant when I was at my graduate school in Northwest Agricultural and Forestry University of China.
 To survey those peasants, I interviewed and observed people living abject poverty in arid North-western China but still striving to work hard with optimistic spirits.
 I was so touched by the situation and felt motivated to keep on studying agricultural economics.
 I think that was the time for me to be bounded with agriculture and rural development.

-I really agreed with the opinion that agricultural economics is like the engineering in economics, which means it should bring new technology in supporting decision-making.
+I really agree with the opinion that agricultural economics is like the engineering in economics, which means it should bring new technology in supporting decision-making.
 I would like to contribute more research for investigating large-scale interactions within socio-ecological systems applying data science.

 Education